 A lot of questions are asked because they aren't a rule, or are an ambiguity from them.
 This is a list of a few common questions which we'll add to throughout the elections period, but as ever, if you have a question ask salect@ or in the elections office.

 Can I put posters up on phone boxes?

-No - no Union or University resources (including a logo) can be used as part of advertising.
+No, Union or University resources (including a logo) can not be used as part of advertising.
 This includes adapated versions of them.
 The only exception is the Saints Sport logo, which needs to be used on the publicity for all candidates in the Athletic Union President race.